zeptofs/nz-api-documentation/source/index.html.md

 1. General details about the Payment.
-2. One or many Payout recipients with individual amounts and descriptions.
+2. One or many Payouts with individual recipients, amounts and descriptions.

+<div class="middle-header">Lifecycle</div>

+The Payment is simply a group of Payouts therefore it does not have a particular status.
+Its Payouts however have their status regularly updated, for a list of possible Payout statuses check out the [Transactions](/#Split-API-Transactions).

 ## Make a Payment